Videos and audio recordings of Ayman al-Zawahiri: August 2, 2013

-In a fourteen-minute audio message, Zawahiri criticizes the ouster of Egyptian President Mohamed Morsi in the coup d'état which occurred months before.
+In a fourteen-minute audio message, al-Zawahiri criticizes the ouster of Egyptian President Mohamed Morsi in the coup d'état which occurred months before.
 He alleges that 'The crusaders, the seculars, the Americanized army, [former President Hosni] Mubarak's thugs and some members of Islamic parties with the support of Gulf money and American plotting' led the overthrow of the Morsi government and installment of Abdel Fattah el-Sisi, whom he believes to be pro-American.

-September 4, 2014
+September 3, 2014

-In a 55-minute video posted online, Zawahiri announced the formation of al-Qaeda in the Indian Subcontinent to "raise the flag of jihad" across South Asia.
-Zawahiri claims that the formation of AQIS "would be good news for Muslims in Myanmar (Burma), Bangladesh and in the Indian states of Assam, Gujarat and Jammu and Kashmir, where they would be rescued from injustice and oppression."
+In a 55-minute video posted online, al-Zawahiri announced the formation of al-Qaeda in the Indian Subcontinent to "raise the flag of jihad" across South Asia.
+Al-Zawahiri claims that the formation of AQIS "would be good news for Muslims in Myanmar (Burma), Bangladesh and in the Indian states of Assam, Gujarat and Jammu and Kashmir, where they would be rescued from injustice and oppression."
 He also renews his pledge of allegiance to Taliban leader Mullah Omar in the video.

 August 13, 2015

-In an audio recording Zawahiri gave condolences for the deceased Taliban leader Mullah Omar and pledged allegiance to his successor, Akhter Mansour.
+In an audio recording, al-Zawahiri gave condolences for the deceased Taliban leader Mullah Omar and pledged allegiance to his successor, Akhter Mansour.

 July 1, 2016

-In a video, Zawahri warns the United States of the "gravest consequences" if Muslim prisoners in that country are executed.
-He specifically names Dzhokhar Tsarnaev, who is facing the death sentence for his involvement in the 2013 Boston Marathon bombing.
+In a video, al-Zawahri warns the United States of the "gravest consequences" if Muslim prisoners in that country are executed.
+He specifically names Dzhokhar Tsarnaev, who was facing a death sentence for his involvement in the 2013 Boston Marathon bombing.

 February 5, 2019

-Zawahiri urges in a video release for Muslims to unite against their enemies, them including Shia Muslims, Americans, Russians, French and Chinese people.
+Al-Zawahiri urges in a video release for Muslims to unite against their enemies, them including Shia Muslims, Americans, Russians, French and Chinese people.

 July 8, 2019

-In a video titled, 'Don't forget Kashmir', Zawahiri urged unification the waging of jihad against Indian security forces in Jammu and Kashmir.
+In a video titled, 'Don't forget Kashmir', al-Zawahiri urged unification the waging of jihad against Indian security forces in Jammu and Kashmir.
 He also criticized Pakistan in the video and urged jihadi groups to sever ties with Pakistani intelligence agencies.
 At the end of the video, he eulogizes Ansar Ghazwat-ul-Hind leader Zakir Musa, who was killed months before the video was published.
 The message was transcribed in both English and Arabic.

 September 11, 2019

-In a video titled 'And They Shall Continue to Fight You', Zawahiri defended the September 11 attacks on its anniversary, criticizing religious figures who opposed the attacks on the grounds that it killed civilians.
+In a video titled 'And They Shall Continue to Fight You', al-Zawahiri defended the September 11 attacks on its anniversary, criticizing religious figures who opposed the attacks on the grounds that it killed civilians.
 He brings up the Israeli-Palestinian conflict, framing the attacks as a response to the destruction of Palestine brought by the Israelis.
-He also criticises U.S. President Donald Trump for the recently announced American recognition of Jerusalem as the capital of Israel.
+He also criticises U.S. president Donald Trump for the recently announced American recognition of Jerusalem as the capital of Israel.

 April 5, 2022

-In a nine-minute video, Zawahiri praised an Indian Muslim woman who refused to take off her hijab to comply with the uniform code of a school in Karnataka and was subsequently ridiculed by a mob of Hindus.
-This video was the last to be released during Zawahiri's lifetime, as he would be killed in a U.S. drone strike in July of the same year.
+In a nine-minute video, al-Zawahiri praised an Indian Muslim woman who refused to take off her hijab to comply with the uniform code of a school in Karnataka and was subsequently ridiculed by a mob of Hindus.
+This video was the last to be released during al-Zawahiri's lifetime, as he would be killed in a U.S. drone strike in July of the same year.